raspiblitz/raspiblitz/FAQ.cl.md

 * Install:
 `config.scripts/cl-plugin.feeadjuster.sh on`

-* to set the default fees add to the C-lightning `config` file:
+* to set the default fees add to the CLN config file (`clconf`)
   ```
   fee-base=BASEFEE_IN_MILLISATS
   fee-per-satoshi=PPM_FEE_IN_SATS
   ```

-* more options for the feeadjuster to be set in the c-lightning config can be seen in the [code](https://github.com/lightningd/plugins/blob/c16c564c2c5549b8f7236815490260c49e9e9bf4/feeadjuster/feeadjuster.py#L318):
+* example feeadjuster options
     ```
-    plugin.add_option(
-        "feeadjuster-deactivate-fuzz",
-        False,
-        "Deactivate update threshold randomization and hysterisis.",
-        "flag"
-    )
-    plugin.add_option(
-        "feeadjuster-deactivate-fee-update",
-        False,
-        "Deactivate automatic fee updates for forward events.",
-        "flag"
-    )
-    plugin.add_option(
-        "feeadjuster-threshold",
-        "0.05",
-        "Relative channel balance delta at which to trigger an update.
-Default 0.05 means 5%. "
-        "Note: it's also fuzzed by 1.5%",
-        "string"
-    )
-    plugin.add_option(
-        "feeadjuster-threshold-abs",
-        "0.001btc",
-        "Absolute channel balance delta at which to always trigger an update. "
-        "Note: it's also fuzzed by 1.5%",
-        "string"
-    )
-    plugin.add_option(
-        "feeadjuster-enough-liquidity",
-        "0msat",
-        "Beyond this liquidity do not adjust fees. "
-        "This also modifies the fee curve to achieve having this amount of liquidity. "
-        "Default: '0msat' (turned off).",
-        "string"
-    )
-    plugin.add_option(
-        "feeadjuster-adjustment-method",
-        "default",
-        "Adjustment method to calculate channel fee"
-        "Can be 'default', 'soft' for less difference or 'hard' for higher difference"
-        "string"
-    )
-    plugin.add_option(
-        "feeadjuster-imbalance",
-        "0.5",
-        "Ratio at which channel imbalance the feeadjuster should start acting. "
-        "Default: 0.5 (always).
-Set higher or lower values to limit feeadjuster's "
-        "activity to more imbalanced channels. "
-        "E.g. 0.3 for '70/30'% or 0.6 for '40/60'%.",
-        "string"
-    )
-    plugin.add_option(
-        "feeadjuster-feestrategy",
-        "global",
-        "Sets the per channel fee selection strategy. "
-        "Can be 'global' to use global config or default values, "
-        "or 'median' to use the median fees from peers of peer "
-        "Default: 'global'.",
-        "string"
+    fee-base=0
+    fee-per-satoshi=200
+    feeadjuster-imbalance=0.2
+    feeadjuster-threshold=0.10
+    feeadjuster-threshold-abs=0.01btc
+    feeadjuster-enough-liquidity=1000000000msat
+    feeadjuster-deactivate-fee-update
+    feeadjuster-adjustment-method=hard
     ```
+* effect displayed in the logs (`cllog`)
+    ```
+    plugin-feeadjuster.py:
+    Plugin feeadjuster initialized (0 base / 200 ppm) with an imbalance of 20%/80%,
+    update_threshold: 10%, update_threshold_abs: 1000000000msat,
+    enough_liquidity: 1000000000msat, deactivate_fuzz: None,
+    forward_event_subscription: False, adjustment_method: get_ratio_hard,
+    fee_strategy: get_fees_global, listchannels_by_dst: True
+    ```

+* more options for the feeadjuster to be set in the CLN config can be seen in the [code](https://github.com/lightningd/plugins/blob/master/feeadjuster/feeadjuster.py#L323)

 * start the feeadjuster
     ```